Educational Resources for Companion Dog Owners

 • Socialization

-Our very own Primer for Responsible Canine Ownership!
-In it, we try to survey a range of concepts that all new dog owners should be familiar with; concepts like socialization, crate training, the need for behavioral training, the need for physical activity, etc. As mentioned at the start of it, it is meant lead you to the other resources on this list, not replace them.
-It is meant (a) as a survey, to give new owners exposure to a breadth of the concepts they will need to learn, and (b) as a reference, for you to look back and remind yourself of those concepts.
+Our very own starting resource!
+In it, we try to survey the range of concepts new dog owners should be familiar with such as the needs for physical and mental activity, socialization, crate training, learning body language, etc. As mentioned at the start of it, it is designed as an entry or ‘jumping off’ point into the wonderful ecosystem of educational resources out there, such as those on this list!
+It is meant (a) as a survey, to give new owners exposure to a breadth of the concepts they will need to learn, and (b) as a reference, for you to be able look back and remind yourself of those concepts.

 • Core Reading